-Hadjivassiliou et al. (2017) prospectively examined 1,500 patients presenting with cerebellar ataxia at the Sheffield Ataxia Centre in the United Kingdom over a period of twenty years.
-Each patient underwent extensive workups that were repeated at six months to yearly intervals.
+Hadjivassiliou et al. (2017) prospectively examined 1,500 individuals presenting with cerebellar ataxia at the Sheffield Ataxia Centre in the United Kingdom over a period of twenty years.
+Each participant underwent extensive workups that were repeated at six month to yearly intervals.
 Baseline assessments included, but were not limited to, full blood count, erythrocyte sedimentation rate (ESR), vitamin B12, folate, vitamin E, copper, urea, electrolytes, thyroid function, anti-GAD antibodies, celiac testing, HLA typing, and immunoglobulin analysis.
 Genetic testing was limited to what was available at the time.
 Expanded NGS panels were available after June 2014.
 Mitochondrial testing was only performed when indicated.
-Overall, there were 295 patients with a familial ataxia, and 1.205 patients with a sporadic form.
-In those with a familial ataxia, a genetic diagnosis was confirmed using genetic testing in 58% of patients.
+Overall, there were 295 individuals with a familial ataxia, and 1,205 individuals with a sporadic form.
+In those with a familial ataxia, a genetic diagnosis was confirmed in 58% of included subjects.
 In those with sporadic ataxia, 13% were found to have a genetic diagnosis.
-Since June 2014, 146 patients had genetic testing using the NGS panel, of which 54 patients had a dominant family history, 17 a family history consistent with recessive inheritance, 33 had sporadic early onset ataxia and 42 had sporadic late onset ataxia.
-Positive results were found in 32% of patients.
-Of note, none of the patients with an episodic ataxia type 1 EA2 mutation had episodic ataxia, but had a progressive form.
-Additionally, four patients had a SPG7 mutation that helped identify a related phenotype of slurred speech, ataxia, mild spastic paraparesis, and proximal weakness.
+Since June 2014, 146 participants had genetic testing using the NGS panel; fiftyfour of these had a dominant family history, 17 had a family history consistent with recessive inheritance, 33 had sporadic early-onset ataxia, and 42 had sporadic late-onset ataxia.
+Positive results were found in 32% of participants.
+Of note, none of the individuals with an episodic ataxia type 1 EA2 mutation had episodic ataxia, but rather had a progressive form.
+Additionally, four participants had an SPG7 mutation that helped identify a related phenotype of slurred speech, ataxia, mild spastic paraparesis, and proximal weakness.
 This led to the genetic testing of SPG7 in 58 additional individuals with the same phenotype.
 Twenty-eight of these (48%) were found to be positive.
-The author concluded that in their cohort the potential for a genetic diagnosis was present in 30% of cases, which included the 13% diagnosed with a genetic disease in the sporadic cases, and the familial cases.
-The diagnostic yield of NGS testing, when introduced, was 32% overall, but 46%

-Genetic Testing for Neuromuscular Disorders (for New Mexico Only) UnitedHealthcare Community Plan Medical Policy in the cases with a dominant family history of disease.
-The authors also noted that in the sporadic ataxia group, if genetic testing was applied only to those who had other diagnoses ruled out, the diagnostic yield becomes 35%.
-Because genetic testing is expensive, the authors recommended a selection criterion to increase the diagnostic yield that included brain imaging, family history, routine lab tests, age of onset, physical exam, and then targeted genetic testing based on those results, if possible.
-If the targeted genetic testing is negative, or the other clinical tests do not point to a specific genetic diagnosis, then consider the NGS panel test.
+The authors concluded that in their cohort, the potential for a genetic diagnosis was present in 30% of cases, which included the 13% diagnosed with a genetic disease in the sporadic cases, and the familial cases.
+The diagnostic yield of NGS testing when introduced was 32% overall, but 46% in the cases with a dominant family history of disease.
+The authors also noted that in the sporadic ataxia group, if genetic testing was applied only to those who had other diagnoses ruled out, the diagnostic yield became 35%.
+Because genetic testing is expensive, the authors recommended a selection criterion to increase the diagnostic yield that includes brain imaging, family history, routine lab tests, age of onset, physical exam, and then targeted genetic testing based on those results, if possible.
+If the targeted genetic testing is negative, or the other clinical tests do not point to a specific genetic diagnosis, then the NGS panel test should be considered.